swetoast/anbernic-rg40xx-v-stock-firmware-application-development-guide/README.md

 /mnt/mmc/Roms/APPS
 ```

-A folder containing only `launch.sh` did not appear in the stock menu.
-A shell script placed directly in `/mnt/mmc/Roms/APPS` did appear.
+A folder containing only a launcher did not appear in the stock menu.
+A shell script placed directly in `APPS` did appear.
+Use a top-level launcher and a matching application folder:

-Use this pattern:

 ```text
 /mnt/mmc/Roms/APPS/